Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Applications

-In this section we first consider the situation when we have estimated counts according to two averages rounded to the nearest non-negative integer coming from two separate time periods, and we wish to draw inference on the difference of the mean total counts.
-In a second application, the hidden random variable $Y$ follows a binomial distribution and the aim is to draw inference on the probability of success $\phi$.
+In this section, we first consider drawing inference on the probability of success $\phi$ when the hidden random variable $Y$ follows a binomial distribution.
+Secondly, we present a real data application, when counts are estimated according to two averages rounded to the nearest non-negative integer coming from two separate time periods, and we wish to draw an inference on the difference of the mean total counts.